-- Professional Masters in Petroleum Reservoir Systems - Master of Engineering (Petroleum Engineering) - Master of Science (Petroleum Engineering) - Doctor of Philosophy (Petroleum Engineering)
+- Professional Masters in Petroleum Reservoir Systems - Master of Engineering in Petroleum Engineering - Master of Science in Petroleum Engineering - Doctor of Philosophy in Petroleum Engineering - Graduate Certificate in Petroleum Geophysics

-The Petroleum Engineering Department offers students a choice of a Master of Science (MS) degree or a Master of Engineering (ME) degree.
+The Petroleum Engineering Department offers a Professional Masters in Petroleum Reservoir Systems.
+This is an interdisciplinary program with geology, geophysics, and petroleum engineering components.
+Students will take a set curriculum of 30 hours of course work between all three disciplines.
+The department also offers a choice of a Master of Science (MS) degree or a Master of Engineering (ME) degree.
 For the MS degree, a thesis is required in addition to course work.
 For the ME degree, no thesis is required, but the course work requirement is greater than that for the MS degree.
 The Petroleum Engineering Department also offers Petroleum Engineering (PE) undergraduate students the option of a Combined Undergraduate/Graduate Program.
 This is an accelerated program that provides the opportunity for PE students to get a head start on their graduate education.

-Applications from students having a MS in Petroleum Engineering, or in another complimentary discipline, will be considered for admission to the Doctor of Philosophy (Ph.D.) program.
-To obtain the Ph.D. degree, a student must demonstrate unusual competence, creativity, and dedication in the degree field.
-In addition to extensive course work, a dissertation is required for the Ph.D. degree.
+Applications from students having a MS in Petroleum Engineering, or in another complimentary discipline, will be considered for admission to the Doctor of Philosophy (PhD) program.
+To obtain the PhD degree, a student must demonstrate unusual competence, creativity, and dedication in the degree field.
+In addition to extensive course work, a dissertation is required for the PhD degree.